 It may be easier for you to pre-prepare meals for after your eyelid surgery.
 The swelling will cause issues with your vision and attempting to cook will be difficult and dangerous for a few days.
 Plan to return to your normal routine in around 2 weeks.
-You will gradually be able to do things normally up to that point, so plan around having issues before then.
+You will gradually be able to do things normally up to that point, so plan accordingly.

 What can I expect during recovery from eyelid surgery?

-Following surgery, your eyes will be loosely covered with gauze.
+Following surgery, your eyes will be loosely covered with gauze soaked in ice water.
 There will be some initial swelling and bruising.
 Expect to experience dry eyes and eye irritation early on.
 Artificial tears are very helpful for this.
-Any pain can usually be managed by over-the-counter painkillers.
+Any pain can usually be managed by Tylenol.
 Many patients are also affected by light sensitivity which will resolve during the recovery process.

 How long do blepharoplasty results last?

-Results last several years with proper care.
+Results last several years with proper care and rarely require revision.
 Eyelid surgery does not halt aging, but it does bring your eyelids back to a refreshed and more youthful look.
 Good skin care and proper use of sun protection (sunblock, sunglasses) will help the results of your eyelid surgery last longer.

 Are there eyelid surgery alternatives worth considering?

 There are no alternatives that work like surgery for the upper lids.
-Using BOTOX Cosmetic in the brow area may hold off on the need for upper lid surgery by slightly elevating the brows and pulling up the eyelid skin.
-However, eyelid surgery is much more permanent and far more effective at fixing drooping eyelids.
+Using BOTOX in the brow area may hold off on the need for upper lid surgery by slightly elevating the brows and pulling up the eyelid skin.
+However, eyelid surgery is much longer-lasting and more effective at fixing drooping eyelids.
 Everything else is only a temporary measure that will need frequent repeat treatments.